KAPA HAKA

 MĀORI MOVEMENT

 Māori Movement runs between 1-2pm on Sunday afternoons in the Queen’s High School Gym during kapa haka season.
 We regularly have 65-70 young people participating in this.
-This is a high impact session where young people get to learn Māori movement, kupu and coordination while building fitness, camaraderie and companionship having to work hard together to get each other to the next level.
+This is a high impact session where young people get to learn Māori movement, kupu and coordination while building fitness, camaraderie and companionship having to work together.